Phillipsville, California

-Phillipsville (formerly Kettintelbe, Philippsville, and Phillips Flat) is a census-designated place in Humboldt County, California.
-It is located on the South Fork of the Eel River 7.5 mi north of Garberville, at an elevation of 289 ft.
+Phillipsville (formerly Kettintelbe, Philippsville, and Phillips Flat) is a census-designated place in Humboldt County, California, United States.
+It is located on the South Fork of the Eel River, 7.5 mi north of Garberville, at an elevation of 289 ft.
 It is the southernmost town on the Avenue of the Giants.
 Near the town is the Chimney Tree redwood, so named due to its resemblance to that object.
 The ZIP Code is 95559.
 The community is inside area code 707.
 The population was 124 at the 2020 census.

 History

 A post office operated at Phillipsville from 1883 to 1912, and from 1948 to the present.
 The name was originally Philips Flat, in honor of George Stump Philips who settled at the place in 1865.
 The name was changed to Kettintelbe after a local Native American village, but reverted to Phillipsville when the post office reopened in 1948.
 Phillipsville was home to many popular lodgings, including the Riverwood Inn, Madrona Motel, and the DeerHorn Lodge.